 Shuffle your draw deck and place it face down on the table.
 Draw seven cards to form your starting hand.
-(Although you start with seven cards, there is no limit to the number of cards you can hold in your hand during the game.)
+(There is no limit to the number of cards you may hold in your hand during the game.)

 The starting player takes the first turn, then players alternate turns.
-On each turn you will do up to three things:
+On each turn you will do up to three things, in the following order:

 - 1. Play a card from your hand to the table.
-This is optional. - 2.
-Execute orders.
+This is optional. - Execute orders.
 This means moving and/or using cards already on the table.
-This is also optional. - 3.
-Draw a card from your draw deck to your hand.
-This is mandatory (if you have any cards in your draw deck) and signals the end of your turn.
-Your turn must proceed in this order.
+This is also optional. - Draw a card from your draw deck to your hand.
+This is mandatory if your draw deck is not empty and signals the end of your turn.